StevenTammen/steventammen.com/content/posts/website-basics.md

 A Content Delivery Network (CDN) is a system to minimize the time it takes for your page to be sent over the internet.

-Imagine that webpages are analogous to pizza, and a user visiting a site is like someone ordering pizza.
+Imagine that webpages are analogous to pizzas, and a user visiting a site is like someone ordering a pizza.
 If there were only one pizza place in an entire city, people living far away from the pizza place might get their ordered pizza much slower than people that live near the pizza place.
-A wise pizza company would have multiple store locations in the city so that when someone ordered pizza, a delivery guy from the nearest store would be sent to fulfill the order, rather than a delivery guy from a faraway store.
+A wise pizza company would have multiple store locations in the city so that when someone ordered a pizza, a delivery guy from the nearest store would be sent to fulfill the order, rather than a delivery guy from a faraway store.

 Setting up a CDN is basically like building more pizza places.
 You let your webpages be delivered from servers around the world rather than a single server that might be very far away geographically from someone visiting your website.